Graph-structured tensor optimization for nonlinear density control and mean field games: Abstract

 \section{Abstract}

 In this work we develop a numerical method for solving a type of convex graph-structured tensor optimization problems.
 This type of problems, which can be seen as a generalization of multi-marginal optimal transport problems with graph-structured costs, appear in many applications.
-In particular, we show that it can be used to model and solve nonlinear density control problems, including convex dynamic network flow problems and multi-species potential mean field games.
-The method is based on coordinate ascent in a Lagrangian dual, and under mild assumptions we prove that the algorithm converges globally.
+Examples are unbalanced optimal transport and multi-species potential mean field games, where the latter is a class of nonlinear density control problems.
+The method we develop is based on coordinate ascent in a Lagrangian dual, and under mild assumptions we prove that the algorithm converges globally.
 Moreover, under a set of stricter assumptions, the algorithm converges R-linearly.
 To perform the coordinate ascent steps one has to compute projections of the tensor, and doing so by brute force is in general not computationally feasible.
-Nevertheless, for certain graph structures we derive efficient methods for computing these projections.
-In particular, these graph structures are the ones that occur in convex dynamic network flow problems and multi-species potential mean field games.
-We also illustrate the methodology on numerical examples from these problem classes.
+Nevertheless, for certain graph structures it is possible to derive efficient methods for computing these projections, and here we specifically consider the graph structure that occurs in multi-species potential mean field games.
+We also illustrate the methodology on a numerical example from this problem class.